 Sponsor and status

 Sponsor.
 Representative for New Mexico's 2nd congressional district.
 Democrat.

 Length: 2 pages

-This bill was introduced on June 8, 2010, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 8, 2010, in a previous session of Congress, but it did not receive a vote.

 Jun 8, 2010